MSHK-CodeToGive2025/eventmanagement/project.md

 ## 1. Project Overview

 The Zubin Foundation Event Management System is a web-based platform designed to streamline the management of events for Hong Kong's ethnic minorities.
-The system will support the foundation's mission to improve the lives of ethnic minorities by facilitating event organization, participant registration, and communication between volunteers and participants.
+The system will support the foundation's mission to improve the lives of ethnic minorities by facilitating event organization, participant registration, and communication between staff and participants.

 ## 2. Organization Background